benjie/graphql-scalars/README.md

-The goal of this repo is to contain GraphQL custom scalar specifications.
+The goal of this repo is to contain community-contributed GraphQL custom scalar specifications.

 # Contributing to this repo